-All candidates should obtain at least 35% of the continuous assessment and the written examination at all levels to pass a module.
+All candidates should obtain at least 35% from each of CA and WE components to pass a module.
 This is a University requirement applicable for all modules.
 The completed assignments must be submitted to the lecturer on the dates of submission as detailed in the assignments.
 Late submissions will be compensated with reduction of marks.

 Students having prolonged illnesses may provide medical reports through the Medical Officer of the university or an equally qualified doctor.
 Arrangements can be made through negotiation with the lecturer in person to submit assignments.
 Students having disabilities are encouraged to discuss with the semester coordinates and subject coordinators to make necessary arrangements.